-Deportation, Removal Orders or Re-Entry Approval
+Deportation, Removal Orders, or Re-Entry Approval

 Canadian Immigration Lawyers

 Any person not lawfully allowed to stay in Canada can be deported or sent back to their country of residence.
-They have to leave once they receive deportation order from the Minister of Immigration, Refugees and Citizenship Canada.
+They have to leave once they receive a deportation order from the Minister of Immigration, Refugees, and Citizenship Canada.
 Re-entry to Canada is possible only when they have written approval from the Ministry.

 A person may be deported from Canada due to various reasons.
 Canadian immigration authorities need relevant travel documents and confirmation of the country of residence to deport a person.
 It is recommended to show full-cooperation to the immigration authorities to make sure you are on the right side of the law.
 Legal compliance will allow you to return to Canada in the future lawfully.

 The deportation criterion is different for the various categories of people such as:

 Permanent residents can be deported if the Canadian government has reason to believe that they pose security risks.
 Any serious offense committed in their country of residence also makes them liable to be deported.
 Lying on the immigration application or being convicted of any serious offense within Canada are also reasons for deportation.

 If you are a permanent resident and have received a deportation order, you should get in touch with experienced immigration lawyers to resolve the situation immediately.
 Unresolved issues may escalate and make it difficult for you to reside as a permanent resident in Canada.

 Once the authorized stay period expires, foreign nationals may be deported to their home countries in many circumstances.
 Non-compliance with the terms and conditions of the visit or stay extension without legal permission also makes them liable for being deported.
 Any foreign national found guilty of a criminal offense can also be deported.